daily chicken chores

 SLCG Pro Tip: Make sure you have waterers and feeders that are appropriate for the number of chickens in your flock.
 You will want to have one feeder for every 6-8 chickens and one water source that holds a gallon of water for every 8 chickens.

 SLCG Pro Tip: In the winter, you will want extra straw in your nesting boxes to insulate the eggs until you can collect them.
-This will keep them from freezing.
+This will help to keep eggs from from freezing and cracking until you are able to collect them.

 Coop Maintenance